Icinga/icinga2/doc/6-object-types.md

   last\_in\_downtime        | Boolean       | Whether the host was in a downtime when the last check occurred. acknowledgement           | Number        | The acknowledgement type (0 = NONE, 1 = NORMAL, 2 = STICKY).
   acknowledgement_expiry    | Number        | When the acknowledgement expires (as a UNIX timestamp; 0 = no expiry).
-  comments                  | Dictionary    | The comments for this host. downtimes                 | Dictionary    | The downtimes for this host. state                     | Number        | The current state (0 = UP, 1 = DOWN).
-  last\_state               | Number        | The previous state (0 = UP, 1 = DOWN).
+  flapping_last_change      | Number        | When the last flapping change occurred (as a UNIX timestamp). flapping                  | Boolean       | Whether the host is flapping between states. state                     | Number        | The current state (0 = UP, 1 = DOWN). last\_state               | Number        | The previous state (0 = UP, 1 = DOWN).
   last\_hard\_state         | Number        | The last hard state (0 = UP, 1 = DOWN).